DivanVanZyl/DivanVanZyl/README.md

 My name is Divan, and I love math and software.

-I'm currently coding on-demand logistics software at my job, and mostly coding Blazor in my spare time.
+I'm currently coding on-demand logistics software at my job, and mostly coding with Blazor in my spare time.

 <!--
 **DivanVanZyl/DivanVanZyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.